mandarjog/decisionDag/README.md

 ## Design Goals
 - Language should be easy to understand
+-- The mythical *business user* should be able to use it without assistance
 - Trivial translation from a decision diagram
 - Enforce Loop detection
 - Ensure that only declared variables are used in decisions